JEWISH GENEALOGICAL SOCIETY OF GREAT BRITAIN FREQUENTLY ASKED QUESTIONS (FAQS) (NOTE: Some may not apply due to current circumstances)

 8. How can I join the JGSGB and how much does it cost?
 Membership of the society is open to anyone who is interested in Jewish Genealogy.
 For details see the Membership Application Page

 9. What genealogical data does the Society hold?
-The Society holds three main categories of databases:
+The Society holds two main categories of databases:

 * Data and databases accessible at our Library (such data is normally only accessible in person by Members of the Society).
 Non members are welcome to visit and use the library for a £5.00 charge.

-* Publicly available databases viewable and/or downloadable from our public website
+* Publicly available databases viewable and/or downloadable from Jewish Communities and Records - United Kingdom.

 10. Is there a JGSGB Website?
 And what can I find there?
 The Society Website is www.jgsgb.org.uk.
 It is accessible to both members and non-members and is continually up-dated.
 The site contains various records and many useful links boith public and for members only.